Rocky Mountain Spotted Fever

 Treatment

 Early treatment is important.
-Treatment may be started before all your tests come back.
+It may be started before the test results are in.

 Prevention

-- Tuck pant legs inside socks.
-This will stop ticks from crawling up under your pants.
+• Tuck pant legs inside socks to stop ticks from crawling up under pantlegs.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.